llvm/llvm-lnt/docs/intro.rst

     c.
 Update the nt_emailer configuration.

- 4. Add the 'zorg.wsgi' app to your Apache configuration.
+ 4. Add the 'lnt.wsgi' app to your Apache configuration.
 You should set also configure the WSGIDaemonProcess and WSGIProcessGroup variables if not already done.